ISC² Silicon Valley Chapter meetings are held on 2nd Tuesdays each month at 6pm

 Since July 2020 we've added a round table discussion to the agenda at the end of the meeting.
 It has helped bring back some of the sense of meeting people that is hard to do online.

 Self-introductions are encouraged but not required.
 Any current cybersecurity topics are good to bring up.
 Also relevant are who's looking for work and who has job openings.
-Since we have been in a global pandemic for over a year and a half, it's also fair to simply ask how everyone is doing.
+Since we have been in a global pandemic for two years, it's also fair to simply ask how everyone is doing.

 CPEs submitted for you if you pre-register